-Charles William Tandy-Green (1887-1978), known as Bob, was born on 21st May 1887 in Denmead, Hampshire, the son of Canon Frederick Charles and Anne Green.
+Charles William Tandy-Green (1887-1978), known as Bob, was born on 21st May 1887 in Denmead, Hampshire, the son of Canon Frederick Charles and Anne Green (nee Owens).
 He had four sisters – Gertrude, Alice, Rachel, and Dorothy.
 His father was the first vicar of All Saints Church in Denmead from 1880-1930.
 Charles’ original surname was Green with Tandy as a forename.
 It is believed he double-barrelled his name as a mark of respect having been named as a beneficiary in a will.
 Charles attended Christ’s Hospital, Hertford, and Horsham School between 1897-1905, and played rugby for the first XV.

 After school, he attended the Engineering School at Crystal Palace, and became a member of MICE (Member of the Institution of Civil Engineers).
 His first job was with the Indian Railways, before in 1909 he passed into the Indian Public Works Department.
 During World War I, he served with the Royal Bombay Sappers and Miner’s Corps, and then in Mesopotamia, before being invalided out due to wounds.
 In 1915, he married Phyllis Mary Callaway in India and they were to have two daughters, Elizabeth and Pamela.

 He returned to his previous employment in Public Works in India, and by 1934 was a Superintending Engineer in Darjeeling.
 On 8th May 1934, the horses were being led in after the Governor's Cup race at Lebong Racecourse, Darjeeling when an attempt was made by two Bengali youths to assassinate the Governor, Sir John Anderson, who was standing in front of his box facing the racecourse.
 Mr Tandy-Green was on the judges' stand; hearing a gunshot, he looked around and saw a man pointing a pistol at Anderson.
 He rushed at him immediately and brought him down.
-The two men rolled together to the borttom of the steps, where Tandy-Green pinned the assailant to the ground until others came to his aid.
+The two men rolled together to the bottom of the steps, where Tandy-Green pinned the assailant to the ground until others came to his aid.